wbamberg/idl-reference/docs/nsILocalFileMac.md

 <tr>
 <td></td>
-<td>aAppToOpenWith      The application with  which to open the document.
+<td>aLaunchInBackground TRUE if the application should not come to the front.
-                             If NULL, the creator code of the document is used
-                             to determine the application.
 </td>
 </tr>